ilonawillemse/Fish-tank/README.md

 - matplotlib
 - copy to copy some grids
 - pandas to transform some data for visualisation
-- mesa ??
+- mesa
+- shutil
+- matplotlib.offsetbox
 ```

 ## limitations that could come up
 - not being able to insert an image inside the animation instead of a square
 - not being able to let the fish grow
 - adding the slides can be tough
-- boid model implementation
-- because i cannot use plt.show() it will be hard to
-- visualize the animation if i let it run forever
+- because i cannot use plt.show() it will be hard to visualize the animation if i let it run forever

 ## inspiration
 ```
 https://docplayer.nl/161846295-Agent-based-modeling-domein-r-computational-science.html

-also moving like boids was an inspiration bron

 I'd like to implement 2 different fish species if possible also i might add a male vs female componend